 Belfast has an excellent music scene, so it’s worth checking out what bands are playing while you’re there.
 Good venues include The Black Box and Ulster Hall (this was the venue Led Zepplin first played ‘Stairway To Heaven’!).

 The Cathedral Quarter has some fantastic bars and restaurants and is a great area to spend an evening (or two).
 The Dirty Onion is a quirky bar with a huge beer garden and a restaurant above (Yardbird).
 A really good spot for some live music.
 On Commercial Court, is the Duke of York, a traditional Irish pub, with a wide variety of Whiskey’s, and further down the same narrow street is Hadskis, a lovely (and very affordable) restaurant.

 In the centre, are two of the oldest bars in Belfast – Whites Tavern and Kelly Cellars – these are great places to meet locals and enjoy some traditional Irish music.
 And for food check out AMPM – a bohemian style restaurant with excellent food.

 For a small city, there is so much to do in Belfast and it really did exceed my expectations.
 My boyfriend had even decided he wanted to move there by the end of the weekend!

 Where To Stay In Belfast

 Belfast city has a good range of accommodation.
 For a bit of history, stay at the famous Europa Hotel – the most bombed hotel in Europe, (but don’t let that put you off!), situated in the centre of the city.
 If you want to splash out, the fancy Merchant Hotel is a great choice (if you don’t stay here, make sure you pop in for a cocktail at their impressive cocktail bar).
-Or, there is the more budget-friendly Ramada Encore, in the heart of the Cathedral Quarter and very affordable.
+Or, there is the more budget-friendly ibis Belfast City Centre, in the Cathedral Quarter.